Valmorbida family

 The Valmorbida family is an Italian-Australian business family primarily based in Melbourne, Victoria.

 The family is primarily known for their business interests, especially for their role in importing and popularising Italian food imports to Australia, a venture that was the initial source of their wealth built throughout the 20th century.
 In recent decades, the Valmorbidas have become one of Australia's most prominent families in Australian high society.

-In more recent times, the family has a had a number of business interests across Australia, especially in the State of Victoria.
+In more recent times, the family has had a number of business interests across Australia, especially in the State of Victoria.
 These interests include manufacturing, food distribution, wine growing, liquor distribution, property, and financial services.

 The family's wealth is reportedly around $500m as of 2021.

 Description

 Early history

-The family's initial wealth was built by three brothers Carlo, Mariano, Tarcisio (Terry), and Saverio Valmorbida; who had migrated to Australian from Vincenza in northern Italy.
+The family's initial wealth was built by three brothers Carlo, Mariano, Tarcisio (Terry), and Saverio Valmorbida; who had migrated to Australian from Valli del Pasubio (VI) in northern Italy.
 Their first venture was the establishment of a continental grocery store Agostinos, which sold imported Mediterranean and continental food at a time when that food was not yet established in Australia.

 In 1954 Carlo founded Conga Foods with Mariano and Saverio.
 Through this vehicle, the family became well known for being the primary importers of Lavazza coffee, La Gina canned tomatoes, Sirena Tuna, Moro and Val Verde olive oils, Green Valley olives, and Sol Mare tuna to Australia; particularly throughout the 1970s.

-In 1980 the family bought the Mitchelton winery and under Carlo's son John Valmordia developed it into a well-established winery.
+In 1980 the family bought the Mitchelton winery and under Carlo's son John Valmorbida developed it into a well-established winery.
 In the late 1980s the family invested in a Victorian cheese factory, Tylden Valley, and invested in a vegetable processing factory.

 The family's main retail outlet as of the 1990s was the King & Godfree licensed delicatessen in the suburb of Carlton.

 They also have had historical media interests, owning Italian-language Australian newspapers Il Globo, and La Fiamma, as well as the radio network Rete Italia; outlets that were founded after Terry went into publishing in 1959.
 They also have a stake in Goulburn Border Broadcasters, operating a radio network across regional Victoria.

 In an interview with Business Review Weekly, John Valmorbida said of his family's rise, "My father was providing the Italian community with the food that they had left behind.
 His genius was that he understood that Australians would eventually eat those products as well.
 He opened up his shops to everybody."